choux130/myblog/_posts/2017-01-26-DataExploration-HRA-Data.md

       - Time spent at the company _(integer)_

 * **R functions**
-    + Summary Table by the categorical response variable
+    + The function, `all_bygroup()` which can show Summary Table, Overlapping Histograms and Side by side Box plot at the same time.

 {% highlight r %}
 ################################